tanav-malhotra/blocklet/README.md

 ### Q: How is this different from figlet?

-**A**: While figlet uses ASCII characters to create outlined text, unicode-figlet uses solid Unicode block characters (█) for a more modern, filled appearance.
+**A**: While figlet uses ASCII characters to create outlined text, Blocklet uses solid Unicode block characters (█) for a more modern, filled appearance.
 It's designed to look better in modern terminals with Unicode support.

 ### Q: Does it work on all terminals?

-**A**: Yes, unicode-figlet works on any terminal that supports Unicode (UTF-8).
+**A**: Yes, Blocklet works on any terminal that supports Unicode (UTF-8).
 This includes most modern terminals on Windows, macOS, and Linux.

 ### Q: Can I create custom fonts?